Wildfire prompts power interruption between Oliver and Osoyoos - BC Local News

 Wildfire concerns have prompted a controlled power outage for thousands of Fortis BC customers between Oliver and Osoyoos.

-As of 6:30 pm on Monday, July 19, approximately 4,500 Fortis customers were without power.
-A tweet issued by Fortis around 6 p.m. states the utility company had interrupted power to about 3,000 customers at the request of local emergency services.
+A tweet issued by Fortis around 6 p.m. on Monday, July 19 stated the utility company had interrupted power to about 3,000 customers at the request of local emergency services.

 “We’ll restore service once the fire department deems it safe to do so,” said Fortis.